 Annex 1 to draft new Resolution [A116] (WRC-23)

-Provisions for maritime and aeronautical non-GSO ESIMs to protect terrestrial services operating in the frequency band 27.5-29.1 GHz and for the frequency band 29.5-30.0 GHz /on the territories of/ administrations mentioned in No. 5.542 (see No. 5.542)/
+Provisions for maritime and aeronautical non-GSO ESIMs to protect terrestrial services operating in the frequency band 27.5-29.1 GHz and for the frequency band 29.5-30.0 GHz with respect to/on the territories of/in relation to administrations mentioned in No. 5.542 /

-Option 1:

 The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz is allocated and operating in accordance with the Radio Regulations.
-The provisions could also be used as a guidance for the operation of the non-GSO ESIMs in 29.5-30 GHz in order not to adversely impact the secondary allocated terrestrial services.
+The provisions below also apply for the operation of the non-GSO ESIMs in the frequency band 29.5-30 GHz with respect to administrations mentioned in No. 5.542.

-Option 2:

-The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz is allocated and operating in accordance with the Radio Regulations.
-The provisions could also be used as a guidance for the operation of the non-GSO ESIMs in 29.5-30 GHz in order not to adversely impact the secondary allocated terrestrial services.